-There is a high degree of uncertainty about future levels of funding for local government.
-However, the Authority has determined that this uncertainty is not yet sufficient to provide an indication that the assets of the Authority might be impaired as a result of a need to close facilities and reduce levels of service expenditure.
+There continues a high degree of uncertainty about future levels of funding for local government.
+This has been increased by the impacts of the Covid 19 pandemic, both in terms of the introduction of greater general uncertainty and, more specifically, the further postponement of the funding review, originally due for 2019/20 and subsequently delayed by a year to 2020/21, by another year to 2021/22.
+However, the Authority has determined that this uncertainty is not yet sufficient to provide an indication that the assets of the Authority might be impaired as a result of a need to close facilities and/or reduce levels of service expenditure.